Vinita, Oklahoma: Education

+Almost all of the city limits, excluding some portions of highway, are in Vinita Public Schools.

 Educational institutions were begun during Vinita's earliest days.
 Worcester Academy opened in 1883.
 The Worcester Academy in Vinita should not be confused with the Worcester Academy that was founded in 1843 in Worcester, Massachusetts.
 The Massachusetts school is still in operation.
 It was followed by Willie Halsell College in 1888.
 Halsell College was originally established as Galloway College, named for Methodist Bishop Charles B. Galloway.
 The school was renamed in 1891 for Willie Halsell, the deceased daughter of a wealthy rancher, W. E. Halsell, who had rescued the school financially.
 However, the school again failed and closed permanently in 1908.
 The Roman Catholic Church operated Sacred Heart Academy, a boarding school, from 1897 until 1968.

 Transportation

 Air

 Vinita Municipal Airport (FAA Identifier H04) has served the city since 1965.
-It is about 2 miles SE of downtown Vinita.
-The street address is 104 East Illinois Street.
+It is about 2 miles SE of downtown Vinita on 4410 Road.
+The airport is located next to the famous McDonalds that spans over the Will Rogers Turnpike.
+Pilots can fly into H04 and walk to the McDonalds.

 The airport manager is Allen Goforth.
-This is a municipally-owned facility that primarily handles personal or chartered aircraft, with no scheduled airline service.
+This is a municipally owned facility that primarily handles personal or chartered aircraft.
+AVGAS is available 24 hours a day.
+H04 also has a GPS approach.

 South Grand Lake Regional Airport (FAA Identifier 1K8) is further to the southeast of Vinita.
 Starting as a grass strip in 2005, the current facility includes a 75’ x 5,200’ hard-surface runway, runway lights and GPS all weather approach.

 Theldor Airfield was a temporary World War II airfield located approximately 4 miles (6.4 km) north-northeast of Vinita.
 It was closed after the war.